What is a Protected Trust Deed?

 A Trust Deed, is a voluntary but formal arrangement available to residents of Scotland.
 Your chosen Insolvency Practitioner/PTD company helps you to prepare an offer to your creditors, detailing the amount you can realistically afford to repay over an agreed period of time, typically four years.
 If your creditors agree, the Trust Deed becomes a Protected Trust Deed at this point.

-.
-Included creditors are no longer able to contact you regarding debt repayments.
+- Included creditors are no longer able to contact you regarding debt repayment.

-.
-Entering a PTD can a severe impact on your credit rating.
+- Entering a PTD can have a severe impact on your credit rating.